 Bargain hunters and shopaholics might want to check out the various weekend markets, bazaars, thrift stores and antique shops around the city.
 Popular places for shopping include Quiapo, Divisoria, Greenhills, Bangkal, Tiendesitas, Dapitan Arcade & the Salcedo Weekend Market.

 For vintage furniture, thrifted clothes, vinyl, secondhand books and more, check out Escolta Weekend Marke or secondhand thrift shops called Ukay-ukay (where you literally have to dig through piles of clothes) are popular around Manila.

 If you’re really into shopping, you can visit the SM Mall of Asia or MOA, a shopping complex in the Bay City, Pasay area.
 This is currently the 4th largest shopping mall in the Philippines and 11th in the world.
 At the back of MOA, you can find the MOA Eye, a 55 meter (180 feet) tall ferris wheel that offers a 360 degree view of the SM Mall of Asia and surrounding areas of Pasay City.

-The craft beer culture is booming in the Philippines, with lots of small microbreweries around the country producing small batches of craft beer.
+But aside from the commercial beers, the craft beer culture is booming in the Philippines, with lots of small microbreweries around the country producing small batches of craft beer.
 Many of these use local ingredients specific to different provinces like Sagada black mountain rice (Cerveza Sagada) & Palawan honey (Palaweno Brewery) or feature beer labels with interesting trivia about Philippine culture and destinations (Crazy Carabao).